 My own children are both in high school and are vegetarian.
 They take school lunch every day.
 Most days when I ask what they ate, the answer is “nachos” or “cheese pizza”.
 Only on the days when the Indian chickpea curry or new entrée is served, do I feel like they had something healthy.

 The goal of this initiative is not to cater to vegetarian and vegan students, but to give all students healthy, delicious plant-based options to decrease our city’s carbon emissions.
 This is critical as we work towards climate solutions that we move away from meat.
 As we have seen this summer, the world’s demand for beef has increased the amount of deforestation in the Amazon used for animal feed crops and grazing.
 While we can’t change the world, we can change our part of it.

 We’ve been invited to have a booth at NW Veg’s annual Veg Fest.
 This event draws over 8,000 people and most are the general public who are interested in vegan options and tasting the wide array of samples available.
 Children under 12 can attend for free, so it usually draws a lot of families.
 Our partners FFAC and the Raven Corps will also have booths at the event.
 This will be a great informational opportunity for us to share what we are working on and expand our group.
-We are looking for volunteers for either of the days!
-Please email me, email@example.com
+We are looking for volunteers for either of the days October 5 or 6th!
+10–6 Saturday, 11–6 Sunday at the Oregon Convention Center, Hall A-A1.
+Please email me, firstname.lastname@example.org